Client Guide: Font Licensing

-So, you know typography and fonts are important, but do you know enough about licensing to ensure you’re legally protected?
-Here’s a quick guide.
+So you know typography is important, but do you know enough about font licensing to ensure you're legally protected?
+Here's a quick guide.

 Before we get into detail, let's bust a bit of jargon that might be confusing.
 The terms ‘typeface’ and ‘font’ are different.
 A ‘font’ refers to a single weight, style or size of text, such as Light, Regular, Bold or Italic.
 The entire collection of weights and styles make up a ‘typeface’.
 So, it’s often cheaper to buy licences for the individual ‘fonts’ you need, rather than a whole ‘typeface’.
 For that reason, and for simplicity I’m going to use the term ‘font’ from here on out.